polifonia-project/stories/Sethus: Music Theorist/Sethus#3_ConflictingAnalyticalAnnotations.md

 CQ30: In what electronic format is the composition available?

-CQ31: What is the licence of the final reused/modified electronic format of the score?
+CQ31: What is the license of the final reused/modified electronic format of the score?

 ## Example Data